pneumatikos11/LoRa-Tryouts/README.md

 # LoRa-Tryouts
-Code used while learning to use LoRaWAN with Feather M0 and TTGO
+Code used while using LoRaWAN with Feather M0 and TTGO